Sofia Samatar: Career

+Samatar is an associate professor of English at James Madison University.

 Samatar's first novel A Stranger in Olondria was published in 2013.

 Samatar has also published qasīdas in English and collaborated with her brother on a book of illustrated prose poems, entitled Monster Portraits, which was published in 2018 by Rose Metal Press.
-A sequel to A Stranger in Olondria, entitled The Winged Histories, was published by Small Beer Press in 2016.
+A sequel to A Stranger in Olondria, titled The Winged Histories, was published by Small Beer Press in 2016.

 Samatar's main literary influences include Ernest Hemingway, James Joyce, Virginia Woolf, William Faulkner, and Rainer Maria Rilke, as well as Somali mythology.
 Samatar served as a nonfiction and poetry editor for Interfictions: A Journal of Interstitial Arts.

 In 2022, she published her first nonfiction book, The White Mosque, a memoir about a trip to Uzbekistan in search of the followers of fringe religious leader Claas Epp Jr.

 Awards

 Samatar's short story "Selkie Stories Are for Losers" was a finalist for both the 2014 Nebula and Hugo Awards for Best Short Story, as well as the British Science Fiction Association Award and the World Fantasy Award.

 Samatar's poem "APACHE CHIEF" was a finalist for a Rhysling Award.

 In 2014, Samatar won the British Fantasy Award for Best Novel (the Robert Holdstock Award) for her book A Stranger in Olondria.
 She was also presented the World Fantasy Award for the work.
-In addition, Samatar received the 2014 John W. Campbell Award for Best New Writer.
+In addition, Samatar received the 2014 Astounding Award for Best New Writer.
 She likewise won the Crawford Award and was a finalist for the Locus Award for Best First Novel.

 Samatar's Monster Portraits, a collection of short fiction published in February 2018, was a finalist for the Calvino Prize.

 The White Mosque was a finalist for the 2023 PEN/Jean Stein Book Award.
+It won the 2023 Bernard J. Brommel Award for Biography & Memoir (Midland Authors Book Award).